 Study found that troops commonly paid for sex with cash, dresses, jewellery, perfume, and mobile phones.

-It comes a day after Amnesty International accused UN peacekeepers in CAR’s capital of killing a 16-year-old boy and his father and raping a 12-year-old girl in separate incidents this month.
+Ban’s actions came after Amnesty International accused UN peacekeepers in CAR’s capital this month of indiscriminately killing a 16-year-old boy and his father and, in a separate incident, of raping a 12-year-old girl.

-That follows allegations that UN peacekeepers had sexually abused street children in Bangui and a separate allegation of child sexual abuse against a peacekeeper in the eastern part of the country.
+UN peacekeepers earlier had been accused of sexually abusing children in Bangui and in the eastern part of the country.